firatyildizhan01/popular-movie-app/README.md

 - Android Studio 3.2+
 - Java JDK

+## Change Description
+- Some feature have been removed because they are not wanted in the project document, but the codes still in the project .
+They are not visible on the screen.

 ## Showcase

 <img src= "https://user-images.githubusercontent.com/32723458/148158567-13bf0230-c7f7-4372-94c5-2760a4cb2991.png" width="200" > <img src= "https://user-images.githubusercontent.com/32723458/148158059-0eae99f6-89e1-431d-803f-2277a06943bd.jpeg" width="200" > <img src= "https://user-images.githubusercontent.com/32723458/148158057-0c428b06-31bf-4c7c-b907-186bf6b86ae7.jpeg" width="200" > <img src= "https://user-images.githubusercontent.com/32723458/148159772-fef4fec7-a621-44ef-9f8f-f7bce52bae58.jpeg" width="200" >